Family disputes California police account in shooting of black man

 Two officers, responding to a report of someone shattering car windows, fatally shot Stephon Clark, 22, on Sunday night.
 The encounter was captured on video.

-Police on Wednesday released body camera and helicopter video of the shooting in the California state capital, and that sparked street protests the next day.
+Police on Wednesday released body camera and helicopter video of the shooting in Sacramento, the state capital, sparking street protests the next day.

-Crump previously represented the family of Michael Brown, a black teenager whose 2014 shooting death by police in Ferguson, Missouri, near St. Louis, sparked nationwide protests.
+Crump previously represented the family of Michael Brown, the black teenager whose 2014 shooting death by police in Ferguson, Missouri, near St. Louis, sparked nationwide protests.

 Since Brown's death, a series of killings of unarmed black men by police across the United Stated has fueled a nationwide debate about racial bias and the use of lethal force.

-Before the latest shooting, Sacramento County sheriff's deputies in a helicopter saw Clark break a sliding glass door at a neighboring house, then hop a fence into a backyard, Sacramento police said in a statement.
+On Sunday night, police said, Sacramento County sheriff's deputies in a helicopter saw Clark break a sliding glass door at a neighboring house, then hop a fence into a backyard.

 When officers confronted Clark in the backyard, he was holding an object officers feared was a firearm and they shot him 20 times, police said.
 It was later discovered he only had a cell phone.